MobileFlow: A Multimodal LLM For Mobile GUI Agent: Experiments

 To thoroughly assess the capabilities of our newly proposed method, we conducted a comparative analysis of MobileFlow against other leading Large Language Model (LLM)-based terminal agent algorithms, including MobileAgent and GPT-4v, in the context of mobile application strategy generation across various business domains.

-For our quantitative assessment, we aimed to scrutinize the performance of MobileFlow across different business sectors.
-To this end, we segmented the entire testing dataset into six distinct business categories: Food Delivery Apps, Food Walk-in Apps, Insurance Apps, Medical Service Apps, Fund Selection Apps, and Gaming Apps.
-Furthermore, to gauge MobileFlow's proficiency in managing tasks of varying complexities, we categorized all tasks into three levels of operational complexity: long chain tasks (those comprising more than 8 steps), middle chain tasks (those with more than 4 steps but no more than 8 steps), and short chain tasks (those with 4 steps or fewer).
+For our quantitative assessment, we divided the test dataset into six business sectors: Food Delivery, Walk-in, Insurance, Medical, Fund Selection, and Gaming Apps.
+We also categorized tasks into three complexity levels: long chain (over 8 steps), middle chain (4-8 steps), and short chain (4 steps or less).
 The comparative results are presented in Tab.\ref{tab:table1}, offering a detailed view of MobileFlow's performance metrics in comparison to existing state-of-the-art solutions.

 Based on the data presented in Tab.\ref{tab:table1}, several key observations can be made.
 The performance across different business sectors varies significantly, which may be attributed to the differing distributions of task step lengths, or complexities, within each area.
 Additionally, there is a clear trend indicating that as task complexity increases, the performance of the evaluation metrics tends to degrade, a phenomenon that aligns with human cognitive patterns.